ttadano/alamode/docs/source/tutorial_pages/silicon_ifc.rst

 First, we calculate the harmonic IFCs in the considering supercell.

-The procedure is the same as explained in a :ref:`previous tutorial <label_tutorial_01>`, so we briefly describe the outline here.
+The procedure is the same as explained in :ref:`Tutorial 7.1 <label_tutorial_01>`, so we briefly describe the outline here.

 We first calculate the displacement patterns by **alm**.